There are many new terms to learn while using Crypto by TradeSmith. Below is our glossary.

 - Blockchain – functions as the general ledger for cryptocurrency transactions.
 The open-source document allows anyone to read it.
 Miners will confirm transactions in the bloackchain.
 Once the nodes agree that the block is correct, it will be added to the chain so the next transaction can be processed.

-- Block limit – the amount of transactions that can be processed per day.
+- Block limit – the number of transactions that can be processed per day.
 This is currently 1MB, or 250,000 transactions

 - CSI Entry Signal – The CSI Entry Signal was designed to answer the question of when it’s safe to get back into a cryptocurrency that was stopped out.
 It has two basic components.
 It tells you when the trend is with you and when the position has had a strong bounce in the desired direction.